enesozeren/lmu-mlops-project/reports/README.md

 > *worked.
 Afterwards we deployed it in the cloud, using ... .
 To invoke the service an user would call*
 > *`curl -X POST -F "file=@file.json"<weburl>`*
 >
-> Answer:

---- question 22 fill here ---
+> Answer: To deploy our inference api we have used FastAPI.
+We first run the API locally to test and after successful tests,
+> we have created a docker file for our fastapi app (also tested this locally).
+Then we have deployed our model with Cloud Run
+> with the docker container.
+And this container behind our Cloud Run API is also automatically build and updated with our
+> continuous cloud integration.
+To invoke our API with a single sample one can use:
+> *`curl -X POST https://hate-speech-detection-cloudrun-api-sjx4y77sda-ey.a.run.app/predict_labels_one_tweet -F "tweet=this is my twwetttt"`*

 ### Question 23 (ENES)

 > **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**
 > **monitoring would help the longevity of your application.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could*
+> Answer: We did not manage to implement monitoring.
+But after starting to have some user requests over time, monitoring
-> *measure ... and ... that would inform us about this ... behaviour of our application.*
->
-> Answer:

---- question 23 fill here ---
+> the input data & feature shift and the performance of our api would be very crucial for our application.
+By monitoring
+> those, we can make sure that our model is still suitable for the usage after time, and also user's experience is as expected.

 ### Question 24 (DANIEL)